nicobrenner/commandjobs/README.md

         - `docker-compose -f docker/docker-compose.yml run app`

-    3. Alternatively, you can make `commandjobs.sh` executable and run it:

-        - `chmod +x commandjobs.sh`
-        - `./commandjobs.sh`

 ### Running Directly via Python in a Virtual Environment (if you don't want to use Docker)